 According to clinical trials on asthenic people, the common length of treatment is one month with 100-200mg of Phenotropil daily to treat chronic fatigue and depression.
 In clinical trials performed on healthy people, to increase physical and mental performance, the dosage was 200-400mg daily for 3-14 days.

 Phenotropil is a great combination of Piracetam-like nootropic and stimulant which effects are comparable to modafinil.
 Besides short-term stimulation, you get long-term nootropic effects as well.
 The most common and efficient usage are the treatment of chronic fatigue.
 It is more expensive than Piracetam, but the effective dosage is significantly less, so the price per serving is almost the same.
-Unlike Modafinil, Phenotropil sold OTC as a supplement in the United States.

 The downside is that Phenylpiracetam banned by world anti-doping agency, so it does not fit professional athletes.
 You can experience side effects as well, which include irritability and sleep disturbance.
 Also, the immediate stimulating effect becomes less pronounced if you take this Nootropic more than 2-3 days weekly.

 - Kovalev G.I, Akhapkina V.I, Abaimov D.A, Firstova U.U “Fenotropil as receptor modulator of synaptic neurotransmission.”